theedgy/cc-post/POST.md

 };
 ```

+`ADD_TEAMS` will just spread new teams to old ones (if exists), while `ADD_TEAM_STATS` will store `stats` object on corresponding `id` of team whenever it already exists in store.

-Here we are checking which `action` was `dispatched` and return new modified state to consume by our components we connect to it.
-Thing to note here is I do not extend store for another `stats` space.
-I decided it would be easier and more reliable to keep teams data inside already pulled team object from API.
+>Thing to note here is I do not extend store for another `stats` space.
+I decided it would be easier and more reliable to keep teams data inside already pulled team object from API (as `addTeamStats` stands for).
 Its a more clean way for me, but if you like and think is better to separate those, feel free to make another `stats` array with stats objects extended of team id to easy find them.

 Having them saved in global store avoid making another call whenever user will click for a second time on the same Team.
-This will render current saved values in real time.
-Test it yourself on one of my codesanbox provided how fast will display data when you switch teams and then go back to previous one.
+This will render currently saved values in real time without any further API calls required.
+Test it yourself on one of my codesanbox provided how fast will display data when you switch team and then go back (click) to previous one.
 This caching data feature for me is what global states all about.

  Then we can fill our `actions` and `reducers` for current team state accordingly: